-The District has the right to change an employee's schedule of working hours when shift work is required, provided that an employee is given at least FORTY-EIGHT (48) hours' notice of such shift change.
-In the event of a program or program session cancellation in the Leisure Services Department, a minimum of TWENTY-FOUR (24) hours' notice of shift change shall be required.
-Failure to notify the employee(s) concerned shall necessitate the payment to the employee at the rate of time and one-half for all regular hours worked throughout the employee's first day of work on the new shift.
+The District has the right to change an employee's schedule (posted or otherwise) of working hours when shift work is required, provided that an employee is given at least forty-eight (48) hours' notice of such shift change.

+Where less than forty-eight (48) hours' notice is provided for shift change, a premium of time and one-half (1.5) for all regular hours worked throughout the employee's first day of work on the new shift will be paid.
+It is understood that 1.5 is a premium and is not considered overtime.